kenno94-IK/true_layer/README.md

 The model was trained on the provided movies datasets.
 It used the ‘title’ column from the ‘movies_metadata.csv’ and the ‘keywords’ column from the ‘keywords.csv’.
 The genres were taken from the ‘genres’ column in the ‘movies_metadata.csv’.
 I trained a multiclassification model with a single label per class.
 To replicate the training run the provided jupyter notebook which is inside the training folder.

 ### Testing
 For testing I created a test_movie_model.py script which runs the infer_movie.py script.
 The infer_movie.py script is used inside the docker container for deployment.
 For testing I took data from a new dataset 'IMBd movies.csv' and used this data to test my model.
+If you want to rerun testing you first need to rerun training.
+Then copy the following files and folder to the Test directory.
+Which are 'Lable_encoder.pickle', 'tokenizer.pickle' and 'movie_genre_model'.